 "I think Ben's a rock star, man," Campbell said.
 "He's a young guy, but he's kind of gone a little longer, harder road to get to where he's at.
 He's been around some really good coaches, now, some guys who have coached some pretty good quarterbacks.
 Just being around Mike Sherman when I was with him down there (in Miami).
 Joe Philbin, who was with (Aaron) Rodgers.
 Then he's with (Adam) Gase, who had (Peyton) Manning and those guys.
 So he understands quarterback play well.
 He was with Zac Taylor, who was with me in Miami.
 We were all together there in Miami.
 So, he understands it well."

-Prior to joining Detroit, he was promoted to the Dolphins wide receivers coach in 2018 where he helped WR Albert Wilson average the second-most yards after catch (12.9) in the NFL and the fifth-highest yards per target (11.2).
+Before joining Detroit, he was promoted to the Dolphins wide receivers coach in 2018 where he helped WR Albert Wilson average the second-most yards after catch (12.9) in the NFL and the fifth-highest yards per target (11.2).

-In 2017, Johnson helped WR Jarvis Landry catch a Dolphins franchise-record and an NFL-high 112 receptions.
+In 2017, Johnson helped WR Jarvis Landry catch a Dolphins franchise record and an NFL-high 112 receptions.
 Landry also earned Pro Bowl recognition for the third consecutive season and caught a career-high nine touchdown passes.

 In Johnson's first season as assistant wide receivers coach in 2016, he helped the Dolphins win 10 games and earn their first playoff berth since 2008.
 Johnson coached Landry to 94 receptions for 1,136 yards (12.1 avg.) and four touchdowns, earning his second consecutive Pro Bowl selection.
 Landry's 94 receptions were fourth in single-season Dolphins history and his 1,136 receiving yards were eighth.